SEO A/B Test Analyzer

 What is Impact on Clicks?

-The estimated average relative effect in the post-period.
-Positive means uplift versus expected baseline; negative means decline.
+The average relative effect during the post-period.
+Positive values indicate uplift versus the modelled baseline; negative values indicate decline.

 What is Confidence Level?